 There are a few more things you need to get your coaching business up and running.

-First, you’ll need to decide what type of business you want to set up and then check and see what licenses you need.
-You may wish to consider a sole proprietorship because it is easy and fast to get going.
+First, you’ll need to decide what type of business you want to set up.
+Then you’ll need to check and see what licenses you require.
+You may wish to consider sole proprietorship because it is easy and fast to get going.
 Another option is a single-member limited liability company because of the protection it offers.

 Even if you’ve chosen an area of coaching that doesn’t require a specific license (like life coaching), to run a business in your city or state, you’ll probably need to obtain a small business license.
 You’ll want to check with your local tax collector, your Department of Revenue, and your Secretary of State.
 There may be several tasks to undertake, such as applying for a fictitious business name with your state, along with obtaining the business license.